 Data Stream - Data where the format is being described by a DFDL schema.
-This use of 'stream' downward implies only that there is a numbering scheme that specifies a unique bit position for every bit within the data.
-This use of 'stream' does not imply anything about whether the data is persistently stored or not many than the data.
-Data Stream - Data where the format is being described by a DFDL schema.
-This use of 'stream' random access capabilities for access to the data.
+This use of 'stream' implies only that there is a numbering scheme that specifies a unique bit position for every bit within the data.
+This use of 'stream' does not imply anything about whether the data is persistently stored or not, nor does it imply anything about whether there are sequential or random access capabilities for access to the data.